 Some organisations now provide rotation schemes, which give newly qualified nurses a chance to explore a range of settings in mental health services.
 This approach often enhances employment prospects and may even aid them in the career pathway that takes them from staff nurse to consultant nurse.

 Mental health nurses need the ability to listen, respond and empathise with their patients.
 They need good observation and interpersonal skills to be able to understand service users’ issues and concerns.
 Emotional intelligence and the ability to help people find solutions will help, as will the capacity to remain calm.

 Nursing homes care for people with care needs that cannot be met in any other care setting apart from in hospital.
 They also provide palliative care and intermediate care enabling people to recover following illness and injury.
 There are more beds in nursing homes than in NHS hospitals.
-Most nursing homes are owned either by voluntary or for-profit providers, though around 10% of places are in institutions run by the NHS or local councils.
+Most nursing homes are owned either by voluntary or for-profit providers, though some are institutions run by the NHS or local councils.
 Some homes are stand-alone while others are part of a large group.

 The role of a nurse here is to take charge of shifts, to work with care assistant colleagues, medical staff and visiting therapists to provide high quality care.
 The role involves advanced assessment, delivering care and working with older people and their families.

 The deputy is responsible for managing the home in the absence of the matron or manager.
 The matron is responsible for all aspects of the home including managing domestic staff and controlling budgets.
 There are opportunities for nurses to work as regional managers and manage a group of homes.